-- Stock based and other incentive compensation costs that consist of costs associated with long-term compensation arrangements and other equity based compensation based upon achievement of long-term performance metrics; and consist of non-cash, stock-based compensation; - Acquisition and integration related charges that consist of transaction costs from qualifying acquisition transactions during the period, or subsequent integration related project costs directly associated with an acquired business; - Divestiture related transaction costs that are recognized in continuing operations due to the change in plan to cease marketing and selling of the HPC business; - Restructuring and related charges, which consist of project costs associated with restructuring initiatives across the segments; - Non-cash purchase accounting inventory adjustments recognized in earnings from continuing operations subsequent to an acquisition (when applicable); - · Non-cash asset impairments or write-offs realized and recognized in earnings from continuing operations (when applicable); - Incremental costs associated with a safety recall in the PET segment. - Transactions costs directly associated with the merger of Spectrum Brands Legacy, Inc. ("Spectrum", formerly Spectrum Brands Holdings, Inc.) and Spectrum Brands Holdings, Inc. ("HRG", formerly HRG Group, Inc.) that closed on July 13, 2018 (collectively referred to as the "Spectrum Merger"); - Non-recurring HRG net operating costs, considered to be redundant or duplicative due to the Spectrum Merger and not considered a component of the continuing commercial products company after completion of the Spectrum Merger, including compensation and benefits, directors fees, professional fees, insurance, public company costs, amongst others; and including interest and other non-recurring income that will ultimately be eliminated following the transaction; - Other adjustments primarily consisting of incremental costs for separation of key senior executives, costs attributable to flood damage at the Company's facilities in Middleton, Wisconsin, for the three month periods and year ended September 30, 2018; including the operating margin on H&G sales to GAC discontinued operations for the three month period and year ended September 30, 2018 and 2017.
+- Stock based and other incentive compensation costs that consist of costs associated with long-term compensation arrangements and other equity based compensation based upon achievement of long-term performance metrics; and consist of non-cash, stock-based compensation arrangements and other equity based compensation and integration related charges that consist of transaction costs from qualifying acquisition transactions during the period, or subsequent integration related project costs directly associated with an acquired business; Divestiture related transaction costs that are recognized in continuing operations due to the change in plan to cease marketing and selling of the HPC business; Restructuring and related charges, which consist of project costs associated with restructuring initiatives across the segments; Non-cash purchase accounting inventory adjustments recognized in earnings from continuing operations subsequent to an acquisition (when applicable); Non-cash purchase accounting inventory adjustments recognized in earnings from continuing operations (when applicable); Incremental costs associated with a safety recall in the PET segment.
+Transactions costs directly associated with the merger of Spectrum Brands Legacy, Inc. ("Spectrum", formerly Spectrum Brands Holdings, Inc.) and Spectrum Brands Holdings, Inc., "HRG", formerly HRG Group, Inc.) that closed on July 13, 2018 (collectively referred to as the "Spectrum Merger"): Non-recurring HRG net operating costs, considered to be redundant or duplicative due to the Spectrum Merger and not considered a component of the continuing compensation and benefits, directors fees, professional fees, insurance, public company costs, amongst others; and including interest and other non-recurring income that will ultimately be eliminated following the transaction: Other adjustments primarily consisting of incremental costs for separation of key senior executives, costs attributable to flood damage at the Company's facilities in Middleton, Wisconsin, for the three